Applications have now closed – check out our other courses and support programmes.

 Dates and time commitment:

-- £1,500 to support with backfill (funding others to support with work while you are out of the workplace), reducing both cost and time barriers to participation.
+- £1,500 to support with backfill, covering costs for not being at work, and/or funding others to support with work while you are out of the workplace.
+This is to reduce cost and time barriers to you taking part.

 - A further £500 will be made available to support your ongoing CPD (continuing professional development), relevant to the development of your leadership abilities.

 In addition, there is an accessibility fund to support access needs.
-We don’t want there to be any barriers to you attending, so we will do our best to accommodate your needs.
+We don’t want there to be any barriers to people attending, so we will do our best to accommodate all needs.